 The fall priority deadline is March 1 and the final deadline is April 15.
 The Spring deadline is November 5.
 Late applications will be processed without guarantee on a space-available basis, so early application is encouraged.

-See the MassTransfer information on this website.
+See the information on this web page:

 The priority financial aid deadline is March 1 for both the Fall and Spring semesters.
 Students who apply for financial aid after this date, or who send a copy of their FAFSA to UMass Amherst after the deadline may not receive priority financial aid.
-See the Financial Matters information on this website.

-No, you must graduate from an approved MassTransfer Program in order to apply as a MassTransfer student.
+No, you must graduate from an approved MassTransfer program in order to apply as a MassTransfer student.
 Otherwise, you must apply as a regular transfer student using the Common Application.